Sergei Witte: Worsening relations with Japan in 1890s

 Witte controlled East Asian policy in the 1890s.
 His goal was peaceful expansion of trade with Japan and China.
 Japan, with its greatly expanded and modernized military, easily defeated the antiquated Chinese forces in the First Sino-Japanese War (1894–95).
 Russia had to confront collaborating with Japan with which relations had been fairly good for some years or acting as protector of China against Japan.
 Witte chose the second policy, and in 1894, Russia, Germany and France forced Japan to soften the peace terms that it had imposed on China.
-Japan was forced to cede the Liaodong Peninsula and Port Arthur back to China (both territories were located in south-eastern Manchuria, a Chinese province).
+Japan was forced to cede the Liaodong Peninsula and Port Arthur back to China (both territories were located in south-western Manchuria, a Chinese province).

 The new Russian role angered Tokyo, which decided Russia was the main enemy in its quest to control Manchuria, Korea and China.
 Witte underestimated Japan's growing economic and military power and exaggerated Russia's military prowess.
 Russia concluded an alliance with China (in 1896 by the Li–Lobanov Treaty), which led in 1898 to Russian occupation and administration (by its own personnel and police) of the entire Liaodong Peninsula.
 Russia also fortified the ice-free Port Arthur and completed the Russian-owned Chinese Eastern Railway, which was to cross northern Manchuria from west to east and link Siberia with Vladivostok.
 In 1899, the Boxer Rebellion broke out, and the Chinese attacked all foreigners.
 A large coalition of the major Western powers and Japan sent armed forces to relieve their diplomatic missions in Peking.
 The Russian government used that as an opportunity to bring a substantial army into Manchuria.
-As a consequence, by 1900 Manchuria was a fully-incorporated outpost of the Russian Empire, and Japan prepared to fight Russia.
+As a consequence, by 1900 Manchuria was a fully incorporated outpost of the Russian Empire, and Japan prepared to fight Russia.

 Loss of power

 Witte, in a memorandum, tried to turn the reports of the zemstvo presidents into a condemnation of the Home Office.
 In a political conflict on land reform, Vyacheslav von Plehve accused him of being part of a Jewish-Masonic conspiracy.
-According to Vasily Gurko, Witte had dominated the irresolute Tsar, and his opponents decided that was the moment to get rid of him.
+According to Vasily Gurko, Witte had dominated the irresolute tsar, and his opponents decided that was the moment to get rid of him.

 Witte was appointed on 16 August 1903 (O.S.) as chairman of the Committee of Ministers, a position he held until October 1905.
 While officially a promotion, the post had no real power.
 Witte's removal from the influential post of Minister of Finance was engineered under the pressure of the landed gentry and his political enemies within the government and at the court.
 But historians Nicholas V. Riasanovsky and Robert K. Massie say that Witte's opposition to Russian designs on Korea resulted in his resigning from the government in 1903.